 The Austrian education system provides mandatory schooling for children between the ages of six and fifteen.
 There are different types of schools and areas of focus, depending on the child's age.
 There are international schools in Linz as well.
 International schools are often impacted so the earlier you register, the better.
 Click here (German only) for an overview of schools in Linz.

 While moving to a foreign country and a new city can be an exciting adventure, it can also be a bit stressful.

-Moving internationally requires a good bit of planning and preparation.
+Moving internationally requires a good planning and preparation in advance.
 We would like to help facilitate your arrival to Austria as well as your stay in Linz and have compiled links to the following brochures that we feel are useful and contain information you should know:

 Residing in Linz